Guarding Your Light: Navigating Insecurity in Relationships

 Why Your Light Can Feel “Too Much” for Certain People

-When someone carries insecurity, unresolved hurt, or a fragile sense of self, the presence of a grounded, intuitive, or confident person can feel confronting.
-Instead of seeing your light as inspiration, they experience it as a threat.
+When someone carries insecurity, unresolved hurt, or a fragile sense of self, the presence of a grounded person who does not feel the need to compete with others can be deeply confronting.
+Instead of seeing your gifts as inspiration, they experience it as a threat.
 Your strengths mirror the places in them that still feel unsteady, unhealed, or inauthentic.
 Because they cannot face that discomfort internally, they project it outward, often onto the person who deserves it the least.

 How This Behavior Usually Shows Up